Streamline Your Feedback Cycles

-What Is The Role of Effective Feedback?
+The Role of Effective Feedback

-Feedback is fuel.
-Or, at least, that’s the role it should play.
-After all, top talent shouldn’t be left waiting for recognition.
+Top talent shouldn’t be left waiting for recognition.
 That’s why employee feedback, and the different types of feedback, is so crucial.
 It rewards talent with the tools to get better at what they do, and the transparency to know just how they are performing in their role.

 But, what constitutes ‘good’ or even ‘great’ feedback?
-We know that feedback is a verbal response from colleagues, managers, customers or subordinates that provides an assessment of actions, behaviours, or attitudes.
+We know that feedback is a verbal response from colleagues, managers, customers, or subordinates that provides an assessment of actions, behaviours, or attitudes.